HELENA AND AURORA RANGE (BUNGALBIN)

 • Gina Lopez called for No Go Zones in mining for the Philippines (14 October 2011)

 Marta Miranda stated in 2005 that “Almost any company considering a commitment on “no go” zones for mining could be considered “on the leading edge” (Miranda et al. 2005).
 This included reference to mining companies and financial institutions.
-Now in 2018, such companies could still be considered to be on the leading edge.
+In 2018, and to some extent in 2024, such companies could still be considered to be on the leading edge, at least in Western Australia.

 Within Western Australia, “conservation offsets” tend to be used when mining companies operate within Environmentally Sensitive Areas (ESAs)3 or high conservation value areas4.
-A conservation offset for example could be a contribution of funds towards other sites of high conservation value, or funds for the area to be impacted, supporting research in to the biology of rare species as well as regional surveys to determine the distribution and abundance of species (plants or animals) suspected to be rare.
-An offset can indicate that something of high conservation value is being lost, although the offset itself is intended to be a gain for conservation.
+A conservation offset for example could be a contribution of funds towards other sites of high conservation value, or funds for the area to be impacted, supporting research in to the biology of rare species as well as regional surveys to determine the distribution and abundance of species (plants or animals) suspected to be rare. where tere is an offset this can be an indication that something of high conservation value is being lost, although the offset itself is intended to be a gain for conservation.

 For those who are interested in how offsets are intended to operate, the Environmental Protection Authority (EPA) has produced Position Statement No. 9 on environmental offsets in 2009 which provides advice on "the intent and appropriate use of environmental offsets", and where 'net environmental benefits' is the goal for using environmental offsets.
 This document can be viewed on the EPA website.

-The information available for discussion and debate, on policies effectiveness and much more for protecting natural areas is extensive and we have only briefly touched on it here.
+The information available for discussion and debate, on the effectiveness of policies and much more for protecting natural areas is extensive and we have only briefly touched on it here.

 We are suggesting, very strongly, that Helena and Aurora Range be a No Go Area for mining.